 In the past three decades, glass bottles are about 40 percent lighter.
 Ross says that lightweighting, this act of using less glass to make a product, has been around for years, but many companies are getting on board with the trend.

-Last year O-I, a glass container manufacturer is launching the lightest wine bottle in North America, weighing 11.6 ounces, which is 27 percent lighter than similar bottles.
+In 2010, O-I, a glass container manufacturer, announced it was launching the lightest wine bottle in North America, weighing 11.6 ounces, which is 27 percent lighter than similar bottles.

 Lightweighting helps manufacturers in a number of ways – more glass can be made from the same amount of materials, more containers can be made because it takes less time for the glass to cool and more uniformity means stronger glass.